moneeey/moneeey/README.md

-Moneeey is an attempt to provide personal budgeting and financial services to end users, at a cheap price (possibly self-hosted for free), offering multiple user experience, encrypted data, freedom of data ownership, export, import, automatic transaction categorization, reports and much more...
+Moneeey is an attempt to provide personal budgeting and financial services to end users, at a cheap price (possibly self-hosted for free), offering multiple user experience, encrypted data, freedom of data ownership, export, import, automatic transaction categorization, reports and much more.

 ## How to run locally